 You have been severed from Christ, you who are seeking to be justified by law; you have fallen from grace.Galatians 5:4(NASB)

-However, as Paul clearly explained, the 613 individual rules and requirements that made up the entire Mosaic Law, was exclusively and completely ONE Law.
+However, as Paul clearly explained, the 613 individual rules and requirements that made up the entire Mosaic Law, were exclusively and completely ONE Law.
 To break even one, single regulation of this Law was to break the entire 613 regulations.
-By insisting that circumcision was necessaryfor salvation, Jewish legalists rendered Christ's death on the cross irrelevant and His sacrificial offering as insufficient.
+By insisting that circumcision was necessary for salvation, Jewish legalists rendered Christ's death on the Cross irrelevant and His sacrificial offering as insufficient.

-A third unfounded exposition of this verse is that unsaved people who profess to be Christians but have never trusted Christ for their salvation - (i.e. that Jesus Christ died, that He was buried and rose again according to the Scripture), religiously keep the Law in the hopes that they will be justified by their good works and legalistic rituals and get into heaven, because God is pleased with them!
+A third unfounded exposition of this verse is that unsaved people who profess to be Christians but have never trusted Christ for their salvation - (that Jesus Christ died, that He was buried, and rose again according to the Scriptures) religiously keep the Law in the hopes that they will be justified by their good works and legalistic rituals and get into heaven, because God is pleased with them!